ryanbarillosofficial/foss-app-stores/README.md

-# foss-app-stores
+# FOSS App Stores
-A Magisk module that installs Aurora Store &amp; F-Droid into the system
+A Magisk module that installs the following FOSS App Stores into the system:

+- Aurora Store
+- F-Droid